 Step 1.
 Open Creately on your Mac

-Open Safari or any browser you normally use on your Mac.
+Open Safari or any modern browser on your Mac and go to Creately.

-If you already have an account, just click Log In and enter your details or if you don’t have an account yet.
-You can create one for free with your email or by signing-up in with Google.
+If you already have an account, just click Log In and enter your details.
+If you are new to Creately, you can create an account for free by signing-up with your email or Google account.

-- Choose ready-made genogram templates if you want a quick starting point, or just click Blank Document if you prefer to build it yourself.
-From “All Shapes” select the Genogram shape library.
+- Choose ready-made genogram templates if you want a quick starting point, or just click Start from a Blank Canvas if you prefer to build it yourself.

 Step 3.
 Add people to your genogram

-Click and drag a shape onto the canvas for each family member.
+Click and drag a shape onto the canvas for each family member, then double-click to add a name, date of birth, or other basic details.

 Step 4.
 Connect family members with relationship lines